shaunplee/homebrew-asic/README.md

 This is a Homebrew tap for various ASIC design tools, as used in the Zero to ASIC Course: https://www.zerotoasiccourse.com/

+Before you start, make sure your copy of Xcode is up to date and that you've run `xcode-select --install` to install the Command Line Tools.

 ## Magic
 https://github.com/RTimothyEdwards/magic